 How to access an account via FTP

-cPanel File Manager (recommended for a small number of files)
+This method is recommended for a small number of files.

-If you want to upload files for the main domain, move to public_html folder.
-The root folder the addon domain looks like youraddondomain.com by default.
+If you want to upload files for the main domain, move to the/public_html folder.
+The root folder the addon domain looks like /your_addon_domain.com by default.

 You can also extract or compress archives which is very helpful and fast especially when uploading/downloading multiple files.